syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/overview.md

 - **File Viewing**: Open and view Excel (`.xlsx`), CSV (`.csv`), and TSV (`.tsv`) files directly in Visual Studio Code, eliminating the need for external applications.

-- **Read-Only Mode**: Enable read-only mode to safeguard your data and prevent accidental modifications.
+- **Read-Only Mode**: Enable read-only mode to prevent accidental modifications.

 - **Sorting and Filtering**: Utilize the sorting and filtering options in the column headers for improved viewing.